Core Paediatric Residency Program

 - Orillia Soldier's Memorial Hospital (Rural Community Paediatrics)

-- St. Joseph's Hospital (Community Paediatrics)
+- St. Joseph's Health Centre (Community Paediatrics)

 - St. Michael's Hospital (Community Paediatrics, Level I/II Nursery)